sergiopvilar/sergiovilar.github.io/_posts/2015-09-14-wordpress-development-environment.md

 If are you developing a plugin, just need to change the path of the `volumes` option.

-With the `docker-compose.yml` file create we are ready to go!
+With the `docker-compose.yml` file created we are ready to go!
 Just run:

 	docker-compose up